-Early and effective cardiopulmonary resuscitation (CPR) can significantly increase a person’s chance of survival during a cardiac arrest – when the heart stops beating.
-Hands-only CPR, which means compressions only and no rescue breaths and pushing hard and fast on the center of the chest at a rate of 100 to 120 compressions per minute, can help maintain blood flow to the brain and vital organs.
+CPR is an emergency lifesaving procedure used when the heart stops beating, which is cardiac arrest.
+Early and effective CPR can significantly increase a person’s chance of survival during a cardiac arrest.
+With hands-only CPR, push hard and fast on the centre of the chest 100 to 120 times per minute (imagine the beat of the song "Stayin’ Alive").
+This can help maintain blood flow to the brain and organs.

 Since most cardiac arrests happen at home, learning how and when to perform CPR is crucial.
-There are several levels of CPR available.
-Learning CPR is easy and inexpensive, search for an accredited CPR agency in your area or visit the Heart and Stroke Foundation of Canada.
+While there are several levels of CPR available, learning CPR is easy.
+To learn more or search for an accredited CPR training agency in your area, visit the Heart and Stroke Foundation of Canada.

 Chain of Survival

-The Chain of Survival is the process to follow to provide the best possible outcome for someone suffering a cardiac arrest.
-Each link represents a vital step.
-When you follow these steps, you decrease the amount of time between sudden cardiac arrest and advanced care.
-The six links in the Chain of Survival are:
+The Chain of Survival is a series of steps which provides the best chance of survival for someone suffering a cardiac arrest.
+Each link represents a vital step, and when these actions are promptly followed, a patient’s likelihood of surviving cardiac arrest improves.
+The four links in the Chain of Survival are:

 Frequently Asked Questions